jakelevi1996/notes/Notes on CUDA.md

 # Notes on Cuda

 This Gist contains notes and useful links about programming in Cuda, a language based on C/C++ for general purpose programming on Nvidia GPUs.
 Much of these notes are based on the book ["CUDA by Example"](https://developer.nvidia.com/cuda-example) by Jason Sanders and Edward Kandrot.
-There are also notes on [Thrust](https://docs.nvidia.com/cuda/thrust/index.html) ("the CUDA C++ template library"), and miscellaneous topics.
+There is also an example Cuda program, notes on [Thrust](https://docs.nvidia.com/cuda/thrust/index.html) ("the CUDA C++ template library"), and miscellaneous topics.

 ## Contents